TaherehZarratEhsan/starter-hugo-academic/content/publication/example4/index.md

 ---
-title: "Learning Deep Latent Space for Violence Detection"
+title: "Learning Deep Latent Space for Unsupervised Violence Detection"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here